 Hides and Scent

-Beginners start by removing a piece of prescented paper with a cocktail of all 6 CKC target odors.
-This is what we use in most of our classes and events.
+Beginners can teach several odors efficiently at the same time.
+Start by putting on gloves and removing a piece of prescented paper with a cocktail of all target odors.
+This is what we use in most of our classes.
 Having said that, when presented with Birch alone, most dogs we train will recognize that odor as well, even if they are mildly surprised the first time you use it.

-Hunter’s Heart essential oils come in a glass container with a handy orifice reducer that dispenses 1 drop of oil at a time.
-If you purchase oils elsewhere, look for 100% pure and undiluted essential oil of the correct species of plant, and ensure that objects that touch any other scent should never be inserted into your oil container or they will permanently contaminate the odor.
+Look for essential oils come in a glass container with a handy orifice reducer that dispenses 1 drop of oil at a time.
+You need 100% pure and undiluted essential oil of the correct species of plant, and ensure that objects that touch any other scent should never be inserted into your oil container or they will permanently contaminate the odor.
 Don’t forget that mixing odors into a soup causes a chemical reaction, and produces unpredictable products that will complicate your training experience.

 For the strongest freeze indication, we recommend placing hides in cardboard boxes with a 2.5 inch hole cut into the side where the dog can put his nose to get as close to source as possible, like you practice in our lab.
 You can substitute any reasonably clean boxes and cut the holes yourself.